-Impacts: Continued from above.
-Project Description/ Mitigation Measure: In the near future, two enhancement/mitigation projects will be initiated to mitigate areas affected by groundwater pumping adjacent to the towns of Independence (east side regreening project) and Big Pine (northeast regreening project).
+Mitigation Measure: In the near future, two enhancement/mitigation projects will be initiated to mitigate areas affected by groundwater pumping adjacent to the towns of Independence (east side regreening project) and Big Pine (northeast regreening project).
 Each project was originally planned to be approximately 30 acres of irrigated pasture.

-Mitigation Goals Strategies/Actions: To enhance the aesthetics of the areas that lie adjacent to Independence and Big Pine.
-Project Status/ Effectiveness: Mitigation plans were submitted to ICWD for these projects on August 13, 2004: Independence East Side Regreening Project and Town Water System - CEQA was filed on September 23, 2004, with a public comment period from September 23 to October 29, 2004.
+To enhance the aesthetics of the areas that lie adjacent to

+Independence and Big Pine.

+Mitigation plans were submitted to ICWD for these projects on

+August 13, 2004:

+Independence East Side Regreening Project and Town Water System - CEQA was filed on September 23, 2004, with a public comment period from September 23 to October 29, 2004.

 Responses to comments are complete.
-The Board of Water and Power Commissioners approved the Mitigated Negative Declaration in May 2005.
-Inyo County requested that three items in the project be modified: 1) The project well to be located approximately 100 yards to the east of the location designated in the Mitigated Negative Declaration.
+The Board of Water and

+Power Commissioners approved the Mitigated Negative

+Declaration in May 2005.
+Inyo County requested that three minor modification be made to the project: 1) The project well to be located approximately 100 yards to the east of the location designated in the Mitigated Negative Declaration.
 2) That the method of irrigation be changed from flood irrigation to sprinkler irrigation.
-3) That a portion of the total acreage be considered for corrals and stables.
-An amendment to the project scoping document incorporating these changes was approved by the Standing Committee on April 23, 2009.
-LADWP is currently advertising for well drilling services and has included funding for drilling and equipping a well for the project in its 2010-11 and 2011-12 fiscal year budgets.
+3) That a small portion of the total acreage be considered for corrals and stables.
+An amendment to the project scoping document incorporating these minor changes was approved by the Standing Committee on April 23, 2009.
+The well for this project is scheduled to be drilled in 2012.

 Big Pine Regreening - Mitigation Plans were transmitted to the County in 2004.
 Comments were received from the County in 2005.
 The County identified a portion of the project area for land release and sale.
 In addition, a portion of the Big Pine Ditch system runs through the project area.
 This reduced the original project area by less than an acre.
-A letter was sent to Inyo County in February 2008 asking for concurrence on the acreage change but a response has not been received.
+A letter was sent to Inyo County in February 2008 asking for concurrence on the acreage change.
 An archaeological survey of the site was completed as required by the CEQA process.
 Cultural resources were identified during the survey.
 These resources will be avoided during implementation.
 LADWP also identified issues making the project unfeasible as originally scoped.
-In order to facilitate implementation of the project LADWP recommended the following changes: 1) Change the water source for the project to be the Big Pine town supply system or exempt Well 375 as a project supply well or from a well to be drilled on site, 2) Change irrigation method from flood irrigation to the option of flood or sprinkler irrigation, 3) Move the project area closer to U.S. Highway 395, 4) Change the lessee identified for the project to an unspecified lessee.
-These changes were discussed publicly at the September 9, 2009 Invo County Water Commission meeting and the November 5, 2009 Invo/LA Standing Committee meeting.
+In order to facilitate implementation of the following changes were identified: 1) Change the water source for the project to include the Big Pine Canal (Well 375 remained scoped as the make-up water source for the project), 2) Change irrigation method from flood irrigation to the option of flood or sprinkler irrigation, 3) Move the project area closer to U.S. Highway 395, 4) Change the lessee identified for the project to an unspecified lessee.
+These changes were discussed publicly at the September 9, 2009 Inyo County Water Commission meeting and the November 5, 2009 Invo/LA Standing Committee meeting.
 At the November 4, 2010 Inyo/LA Standing Committee meeting modification of the final scoping document "Regreening Northeast of Big Pine: Irrigated Pasture J & L Livestock - RLI-483 - Big Pine Area" as an enhancement/mitigation project was approved.
 Key modifications include: changing the lease designation, revising the boundaries of the project, and amending the water supply source and method of application identified for the project.
-The Technical Group analyzed the operation of Well 375 and concluded that an exemption for up to 150 acre-feet per year would have no significant impact on the environment or other well owners.
+The ICWD and Technical Group analyzed the operation of Well 375 and concluded that an exemption for up to 150 acre-feet per year would have no significant impact on the environment or other well owners.
 The Technical Group must exempt Well 375 for project make-up water in order to make this project feasible.
-LADWP is currently completing CEQA analysis for the project.
+LADWP has completed the CEQA analysis, and the Board of Water and Power Commissioners have approved the Negative Declaration for the project.

-Mitigation Plan Required/Status: In progress.
+Mitigation Plan Required/Status:

+In progress.